By Mehmet Kurtkaya, First Published on November 28, 2017, Last Update: March 25, 2019

-Parallels between Sumerian and Etruscan studiesSumerian too was declared to be Turkish by English and European scholars including Edward Hincks who had deciphered cuneiform writing.
+Parallels between Sumerian and Etruscan studiesSumerian too was declared to be Turkish by English and European scholars including Edward Hincks who had deciphered cuneiform writing in the 1850s.
 See the History of Sumerian Turkish comparisons

 And very interestingly, decades later, Etruscan was declared to be an isolated civilization with an isolated language just like the Sumerian, against all evidence pointing to the Turkish nature of their civilization.